ahmedanees-m/ahmedanees-m/README.md

 ## About

-Before I wrote software, I ran gels, set up PCRs, packaged lentivirus, kept mammalian cell cultures alive, and sat through 3 a.m. timepoints.
-I spent years at the bench first, and that order matters.
-I do not build AI and ML tools for genetic engineering as an outsider.
-I built them to solve problems I have personally hit while doing the wet-lab work myself, then validated them back against real biology.
+Before writing software, I spent six years at the bench, running gels, setting up PCRs, packaging lentivirus, maintaining mammalian and primary cell cultures, and working through the unglamorous parts of genetic engineering research.
+That background shapes how I approach the computational side: I build tools to address problems I encountered directly in wet-lab work, and I validate them against real biology.
 I am an AI-native builder.
-I architect systems end-to-end, from data pipelines and ML and quantum models to deployed web tools, and I use Frontier coding agents as my implementation layer.
-That lets me ship research-grade software on my own, at a pace and quality that would usually take a team.
+I architect systems end-to-end, from data pipelines and ML and quantum models to deployed web tools, and I am well-versed with advanced coding agents.

 ---